 In September 2018, we entered into a 25-year agreement, which became effective January 2019, with William Hill PLC and William Hill US, its U.S. subsidiary (together, "William Hill") pursuant to which we (i) granted to William Hill the right to conduct betting activities in retail channels and under our first skin and third skin for online channels with respect to our current and future properties located in the United States and the territories and possessions of the United States, including Puerto Rico and the U.S. Virgin Islands and (ii) agreed that William Hill will have the right to conduct real money online gaming activities utilizing our second skin available with respect to properties in such territory.
-Pursuant to the terms of the agreement, in January 2019 we received a 20% equity stake in William Hill US as well as 13.4 million ordinary shares of William Hill PLC, and we will receive a revenue share from the operation of retail betting and online betting and gaming activities.
+Pursuant to the terms of the agreement, we received a 20% ownership interest in William Hill US valued at approximately \$128.9 million as well as 13.4 million ordinary shares of William Hill PLC valued at approximately \$27.3 million upon closing of the transaction in January 2019.
+The Company's initial equity and the profit and losses attributable to William Hill US are in included in income (loss) from unconsolidated affiliates on the Consolidated Statements of Income.
+The amortization of deferred revenues associated with the Company's equity interests totaled \$5.4 million for the year ended December 31, 2019, and is included in corporate and other revenues and operating income.
+Additionally, we receive a profit share from the operations of betting and other gaming activities associated with the Company's properties, which is included in other property revenues and operating income.